Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 Cloud update currently supports management for devices on Current Channel and Monthly Enterprise Channel.
 Devices on any other update channel won't be managed by cloud update until they're moved to a channel that cloud update supports.

 ## Microsoft Purview support
 Cloud update supports the [Microsoft Purview auditing solutions](/purview/audit-solutions-overview).
 When auditing is enabled, any changes to a profile’s configuration, tenant-wide settings, or actions triggered for managed devices are tracked.
 You can use the portal or PowerShell to [search the audit log](/purview/audit-search?tabs=microsoft-purview-portal) for such changes.
-For more information on captured operations and data format, refer to the [activity documentation](/Purview/audit-log-activities#microsoft-365-apps-admin-services-cloud-update-activities) and [schema reference](/office/office-365-management-api/office-365-management-activity-api-schema#cloud-update-profile-configuration-schema).
+For more information on captured operations and data format, see [activity documentation](/Purview/audit-log-activities#microsoft-365-apps-admin-services-cloud-update-activities) and [schema reference](/office/office-365-management-api/office-365-management-activity-api-schema#cloud-update-profile-configuration-schema).

 ## Troubleshooting
 > [!IMPORTANT]
-> If you are experiencing any issues enabling cloud update or managing the devices in your environment, be sure to review the [requirements for cloud update](#requirements) before proceeding.
+> If you're experiencing any issues enabling cloud update or managing the devices in your environment, be sure to review the [requirements for cloud update](#requirements) before proceeding.

 ### Devices are stuck in an onboarding state
 With cloud update enabled, the service uses [channel to profile mapping](#channel-to-profile-mapping) to automatically identify and onboard devices to their corresponding profile.
 Devices on the Monthly Enterprise Channel show a status of **Onboarding to Monthly Enterprise Channel** until a new update is available.
 Here are the two scenarios where this situation applies: